JamesKirk11/Tiberius/README.md

 ### Dependencies:

+To run stage 1 JWST data reduction, you need to install the STScI jwst pipeline following the instructions [here](https://jwst-pipeline.readthedocs.io/en/stable/index.html).
+I don't package this with Tiberius since the jwst installation requires some additional steps.

- -- these should be automatically installed via pip install Tiberius but note that ExoTiC-LD requires additional files. <br>
+ -- these should be automatically installed via pip install Tiberius but note that ExoTiC-LD also requires [additional files](https://exotic-ld.readthedocs.io/en/latest/views/installation.html). <br>

  argparse <br>
  astropy <br>